 Need a nudge?
 Get inspired by artist extraordinaire Michaelangelo—a Pisces born March 6, 1475.
 He spent four years painting the awe-inspiring ceiling of the Sistine Chapel, which is one of the seven wonders of the world.
 During his lifetime, Michaelangelo was known as Il Divino (“the divine one”).
 How very Piscean, since the veil between the earthly and the divine is thinned by Pisces’ heavenly influence.
 What spirit or force drove him to such excellence?
 Pick up your own version of the metaphorical paintbrush and find out.

 5. Don’t hate, meditate.

 Pisces rules the subconscious, and more and more, brain scientists are finding shocking health benefits of tending to yours through meditation.
 While the idea can seem intimidating (is someone else’s “om” more high-vibe than yours?) or irritating (you want me to sit still for how long?), you don’t have to run off to a ten-day silent retreat to achieve the stunning benefits.
 Far from it.
 Meditation simply requires you to sit still and be aware of your breath, even for a couple short minutes (this great guide to meditation for non-meditators explains it well).
-Personally, we like using guided meditations, like the ones from our friend Terri Cole, and the Oprah-Deepak Chopra series.
+Personally, we like using guided meditations, like the astrological ones from our friend Terri Cole.
 The health benefits of meditating are pretty astounding, too.
 From lowering your blood pressure to increasing your empathy to reducing belly fat, wellness advocates are rallying us to “meditate, not medicate.”
 So why not start, or re-start, this affirming habit today?
 With holistic Pisces in the lunar hizz-ouse, it all begins with one deep and mindful breath.